 General inquiries: Office of Research – 226 Lyman Hall, 315.443.2492, email@example.com

-Laurie Maddaloni, Executive Assistant, Office of Research As Executive Assistant, Laurie oversees the principle administrative tasks for the Vice President for Research.
+Laurie Maddaloni, Executive Assistant, Office of Research As Executive Assistant, Laurie oversees the principal administrative tasks for the Vice President for Research.
+Contact Laurie to request a meeting with Vice President for Research Duncan Brown.

 Stuart Taub, Director, Office of Sponsored Programs As director of the Office of Sponsored Programs, Stuart oversees a service-centered office, responsible for assisting faculty, staff and students in the preparation and submission of research proposals and the management of externally funded research and scholarly projects.
 Prior to his appointment as director, Taub served as interim director, associate director, and research administrator for the Office of Sponsored Programs